Late 3 sends No. 6 Villanova past No. 18 Butler 68-65

 Only one other Villanova player reached double figures: Pinkston had 12 points.

 Hilliard did enough damage by himself, though, especially after catching Butler in a defensive switch on Villanova’s last possession.
 That split-second of confusion was all Hilliard needed to free himself for the winning basket.

-Instead, Hilliard rallied the Wildcats, who answered with five straight points to tie it.
-Hilliard followed that with back-to-back 3s to give Villanova a 50-48 lead and the Wildcats didn't trail again until Barlow's 3 with 2:43 left made it 63-62.
+Hilliard’s back-to-back 3s midway through the second half gave Villanova a 50-48 lead.
+The Wildcats didn’t trail again until Barlow’s 3 with 2:43 left made it 63-62.

 Hilliard didn’t fret.
 With 1:24 left, he launched himself into Barlow, drawing a foul.
 Hilliard made all three free throws to give Villanova the lead.

 Jones tied the score on an acrobatic layup with 17.3 seconds left, but Hilliard hit his 3 and Martin did not.

 Villanova: The Wildcats are in complete control of the conference title chase.
 The season sweep gives Villanova essentially a 2 1/2-game lead over Butler.
 Georgetown and Providence are the next closest to Villanova, but each has five conference losses.

 Butler: The Bulldogs may have lost more than a game, too.
 Starting forward Andrew Chrabascz left with a right hand injury with 15:33 left in the second half, then returned and finished the game.
 Holtmann said Chrabascz was in pain after the game and would have X-rays.
 Holtmann was still awaiting word from the team doctor about the extent of the injury.